 NCLB Transfer Notification Options

-Due to the Kentucky NCLB waiver request through the 2013-2014 school year, only those sections addressing persistently dangerous schools, victims of a violent criminal offense, and related deadlines will apply.Timeline Information
+Pending the renewal of the Kentucky NCLB waiver request through the 2014-2015 school year, only those sections addressing persistently dangerous schools, victims of a violent criminal offense, and related deadlines will apply.
+If the request is not renewed, then all transfer options shall be in force.

+Timeline Information

 NCLB Improvement School: